ptrr/dotfiles-2/README.md

 ## License

 Unless otherwise noted, all code herein is distributed under the terms of the GNU General Public License v3.0.
-In cases where that cannot apply (e.g. a picture), the Creative Commons Attribution-SahreAlike 4.0 License shall be used instead.
+In cases where that cannot apply (e.g. a picture), the Creative Commons Attribution-ShareAlike 4.0 License shall be used instead.

 ## Credits